 Matthew D. Loeb has served as International President since July 31, 2008, when he was unanimously elected by the IATSE General Executive Board.
-President Loeb was re-elected at the 66th Quadrennial Convention in Orlando in July 2009 and was again re-elected to his second full term at the IATSE’s 67th Quadrennial Convention held in Boston the week of July 22-26, 2013.
+President Loeb was re-elected at the 66th Quadrennial Convention in Orlando in July 2009 re-elected at the IATSEs 67th Quadrennial Convention held in Boston in 2013 and recently re-elected to his third full term as President of the IATSE at the 68th Quadrennial in Hollywood, Florida July 17 to July 21, 2017.

 President Loeb has been a member of the United Scenic Artists Local 829 since 1989, a member of Local 52 since 1996 and is a Charter Member of Local 491 (established in 1994).
 He became an International Representative in June of 1994.
 Mr. Loeb was also the IATSE’s first Director of Motion Picture and Television Production, appointed to that position upon the restructuring of the Alliance and the establishment of departments.
 He was elected by the General Executive Board to the position of International Vice President in February of 2002 and at the 65th Convention in 2005.
 In addition, he served as Chairman of the East Coast Council for better than 14 years.
 President Loeb holds a Bachelor of Science degree with concentration in labor studies achieved from the State University of New York’s Empire State College in February 2008.